devigopi/19CS301Module8/README.md

 # 19CS301Module8
 EXPTNO.8a Program to find Find the simple interest

-### Aim: To Write a Python Program to find Find the simple interest by getting the principal, rate and time value from the user
+### Aim: Find the simple interest by getting the principal, rate and time value from the user
-### Algorithm:

 STEP 1: Start.